nowsprinting/test-helper/README.md

 #### FocusGameView

-`FocusGameViewAttribute` is an NUnit test attribute class to focus `GameView` or `SimulatorWindow` before run test.
+`FocusGameViewAttribute` is an NUnit test attribute class to focus `GameView` or `SimulatorWindow` before running the test.

 This attribute can attach to test method, test class (`TestFixture`), and test assembly.
 Can be used with sync Test, async Test, and UnityTest.